careerbytecode/python-challenge/README.md

 Welcome to the **official CareerByteCode Python Challenge** – a hands-on, project-based journey designed to help you master real-world skills in Python across automation, scripting, APIs, data processing, DevOps, and more.

 This is not just a challenge.
-This is your **launchpad to visibility, job-readiness, and tech leadership**.
+It’s your **launchpad to visibility, job-readiness, and tech leadership**.

 ---

 ## 🎯 What’s Inside?

 - ✅ 50 industry-relevant Python project folders
 - 📁 Each folder includes a unique real-world problem
 - 💻 You’ll build one project per day for 50 days
 - 📢 Daily posting to LinkedIn = career visibility + community growth

 ---